 One of the most important things you can do when approaching a data science project is really understand the dataset you’re working with as a first step.
-Without a proper process data exploration process in place, it becomes much more challenging to identify critical issues or successfully carry out a deeper analysis of the dataset.
+Without a proper data exploration process in place, it becomes much more challenging to identify critical issues or successfully carry out a deeper analysis of the dataset.

-What Is EDA?
+What Is Exploratory Data Analysis?

 Exploratory Data Analysis (EDA) in Data Science is a step in the analysis process that uses several techniques to visualize, analyze, and find patterns in the data.
 John Turkey, who developed the EDA method, likened it to detective work because you have to dig for clues and evidence before making any assumptions about the outcome.